grafana/writers-toolkit/docs/sources/writing-guide/tooling-and-workflows/run-a-local-webserver/index.md

 #### REPOS_PATH

-The `REPOS_PATH` environment variable is a colon (`:`) separated list of paths in which to look for project repositories.
+The `REPOS_PATH` environment variable is a colon-separated list of paths in which to look for project repositories.
 Only directories within the paths specified in `REPOS_PATH` are checked for projects.

 By default, the script determines the `REPOS_PATH` to be the parent directory of the `grafana/technical-documentation` repository.